-Boards will be allocated outside of coaching sessions by the Head Coach.
+Boards will be allocated outside of coaching sessions by the Coach.
 Board allocations are not an automatic right as there are many safety issues to be considered.
-Please work with the Club in regards to board allocation to your child/ren.
-Please make an appointment with the coach if you wish to discuss board allocation.
+Please work with the Club regarding board allocation for your child/ren.
+Please make an appointment with the Coach or Director of Sport if you wish to discuss any aspects of the board allocation.

-3.5 Board Policy (applies to both foamie & fibreglass boards)
+3.5.
+Board policy (applies to both foamie & fibreglass boards)

-- 1. the criteria detailed in section 0 'Board Transition' must be met by the athlete - 2. boards can only be allocated to athletes who attend a minimum of 3 sessions each month - 3. athletes who competed in board events at Oceans 2017 automatically qualify for a board this season - 4. treat all gear with respect - 5. wash all gear down and return to storage, in correct place, immediately after each use - 6. carry DO NOT drag gear.
-If you need help ask a fellow athlete, parent or coach - 7. notify the Equipment Officer immediately when gear is damaged - 8. no stand up surfing of waves on kneeboards - 9. don't remove equipment away from the club without permission from the Equipment Officer - 10. don't leave gear in the sun, ever - 11. when travelling to carnivals you must load and unload your gear onto the trailers OR find aperson willing to and capable of doing this for you - 12. any equipment in the 'damaged gear' rack at the back of the gear shed is under repair and cannot be used - 13. board washing must be done on the grass area, definitely not under the outdoorshower
+- 1. the criteria detailed in section 3.4 'Board Transition' must be met by the athlete - 2. boards can only be allocated to athletes who attend a minimum of 3 sessions each month or at the discretion of the Coach. - 3. athletes who competed in board events at Oceans 2021 automatically qualify for a board this season - 4. treat all gear with respect - 5. wash all gear down and return to storage, in correct place, immediately after each use - 6. carry DO NOT drag gear.
+If you need help ask a fellow athlete, parent or coach - 7. notify the Equipment Officer immediately when gear is damaged - 8. no stand-up surfing of waves on kneeboards - 9. don't remove equipment away from the Club without permission from the Coach or Equipment Officer - 10. don't leave gear in the sun, ever - 11. when travelling to carnivals you must load and unload your gear onto the trailers OR find a person willing to and capable of doing this for you - 12. any equipment in the 'damaged gear' rack at the back of the gear shed is under repair and cannot be used - 13. board washing must be done on the grass area, not under the outdoor shower